 If your puppies poop looks chalky or white, that’s a clear sign that you are feeding too much calcium.

 Puppies, even lazy ones, need more calories to support their constant growth.
 During times of high energy, they will need calories to support endurance, but even during downtime, your puppies' body is still hard at work.

 Puppies require a high protein and high-fat diet to provide long-lasting and efficient energy for the body and the brain.
 Your puppy will be growing quickly, so you will need to adjust feeding guidelines as he gains weight and builds muscle.

 Seniors, on the other hand, are slowing down.
 They don’t process calories as quickly and tend to be lower activity.
 You will need to adjust their calorie intake as they slow down.
 Old doggos also don’t need as much fat.
 Healthy fat is still good, so don’t skimp on the omegas, but limiting dietary fat and feeding leaner proteins can help your old doggo stay fit.
 Proteins like goat, kangaroo, lamb, and rabbit are all lean protein choices.

-They do still need high protein to help support long term energy and maintain muscle mass.
+They do still need high protein to help support long-term energy and maintain muscle mass.
 It’s a common misconception that senior pets don’t process protein as well.
-As long as the protein is fresh and good quality, most older pets so very well on high protein foods like raw.
+As long as the protein is fresh and of good quality, most older pets do very well on high protein foods like raw.